ArthurYung/plugin-cli/README.md

 ```
 ![Aaron Swartz](https://t1.picb.cc/uploads/2018/12/22/JDC8Rr.gif)

 It will create a directory called `app` inside the current folder.
+and generate the initial project structure

 ```
 app